Western Union review

 Why should I consider Western Union?

+- Huge network.
 With over 500,000 agent locations around the world in more than 200 countries, Western Union is one of the world’s largest money transfer providers.
-There are more than 5,200 agent locations in the UK alone, often located in grocery stores and convenience stores.
+There are more than 12,000 agent locations in the UK alone, often located in post offices and newsagents.

+- Fast.
 Some transfers through Western Union can be received within minutes.
-This is helpful when sending cash in an emergency, or just in general when you don’t want to wait a few days for your transfer to go through.
+This is especially helpful when sending cash in an emergency.

 What to be aware of with Western Union

-You can send a daily maximum of £5,000 via online money transfer.
+- Maximum transfer limits.
+You can send up to £4000 every 3 days with a credit card or £50,000 through bank transfer.
 Agent locations typically have no limit, however, so long as you can provide adequate identification while sending.

 Western Union fees and exchange rates explained